CammyParakeet/ParaPixel/README.md

 ## Features

 - **Easy-to-Use Interface**: Intuitive design for effortless pixel art creation.
 - **Customizable Canvas**: Define the canvas size to fit your art style.
+(SQUARE LOCKED CURRENTLY)
+- **Resizeable Brush**: Change the brush size to draw finer details or fill larger areas.
+- **Shading Mode**: Apply lighter or darker tones of your selected color for highlights and shadows.
 - **Color Palette**: Choose from a wide range of colors for your creations.
 - **Save and Export**: Save your work locally as an image file.
+(COMING SOON)
 - **Responsive Design**: Works seamlessly on desktop and mobile devices.
+(COMING SOON)

 ## Live Demo